-It’s been just over two years since 9-year-old Bailey Cooper passed away from non-Hodgkins lymphoma.
+It’s been a few years since 9-year-old Bailey Cooper passed away from non-Hodgkins lymphoma.
 But the inspiring story of one little boy’s fight to meet his baby sister is still warming hearts across the internet.

 Bailey was only 8 years old when he began chemotherapy treatments in 2016.
 Although they began successfully, it wasn’t long after his initial treatments ended that Bailey relapsed.

 At that same time, the Coopers—Lee and Rachel, who also have a son named Riley now 8 years old, learned that Rachel was pregnant.

 “Bailey was absolutely over the moon when we told him the news, as he was going through chemotherapy again after his first relapse,” Lee Cooper told TODAY parents.